Benchmarking quantum phase-space methods for near-resonant light propagation: Dynamics in the truncated Wigner approximation

 In this section, we reformulate the master equation for the density matrix $\rhoOp$ in terms of the Wigner distribution $\Wfunc(\bm{\alpha}, t)$.
 We apply again the rules in Table~\ref{table:mapping_rules} and retain terms up to second-order derivatives, which gives us the Fokker-Planck equation

-In contrast with the PPR, the Wigner representation produces derivative terms of order higher than two that originate from the interaction Hamiltonian.
-The second-order interaction noise terms cancel identically, while the remaining third-order derivatives are neglected within the TWA.
+In contrast with the PPR, the Wigner representation produces derivative terms of order higher than two stemming from the interaction Hamiltonian.
+While the second-order interaction noise terms cancel identically, the remaining third-order derivatives are neglected in the TWA.
 This procedure is consistent with the general structure of the Wigner equation, in which purely Hamiltonian evolution generates only odd-order derivatives~\cite{Corney:2015aa}.

-Importantly, the neglect of these higher-order terms does not imply the absence of interaction-induced quantum fluctuations.
-Instead, such fluctuations are incorporated through the stochastic sampling of the initial Wigner distribution, which contains the appropriate vacuum and thermal noise.
-The subsequent nonlinear evolution transforms this initial noise, thereby allowing the TWA to capture leading-order quantum effects arising from interactions, despite the absence of explicit interaction noise terms in the equations of motion.
+Importantly, neglecting these higher-order terms does not mean that interaction-induced quantum fluctuations are lost.
+Rather, such fluctuations are incorporated through the stochastic sampling of the initial Wigner distribution, which contains the appropriate vacuum and thermal noise.
+As the system evolves, the nonlinear dynamics transform this initial uncertainty, enabling the TWA to capture leading-order quantum effects even in the absence of explicit interaction noise terms in the equations of motion.

 The Itô equations are:

 with optical noise defined as